Enderby, Leicestershire: Governance

 Enderby was in the Parliamentary constituency of Blaby between 1974 and 2010, when it was replaced with the South Leicestershire constituency.
 It is currently represented in the House of Commons by Alberto Costa MP of the Conservative Party.

 Former railway

 A disused freight only railway line known locally as ‘Whistle Way’ is to the north of the village.
 This branch line used to link the now disused Enderby Warren Quarry with the Birmingham to Leicester Line.

 Economy

 Enderby is home to Fosse Shopping Park, one of Britain's biggest out-of-town shopping parks.
 The village centre has a newsagents, petrol station, florists, beauty salon, delicatessen, library, cafe, bookmakers, and hand car wash.
 It has two "Co-operative Food" stores within metres of each other, one owned by Central England Co-operative and another by The Co-operative Group.

 Enderby has a leisure centre with swimming pool, gym, squash courts and sports hall for badminton and 5-a-side football.
 There is also a nine-hole pay-and-play golf course.
-The Nags Head pub in Enderby is a popular attraction and a known watering hole of ex-forces.

 The head office of clothing retailer Next plc is located in Enderby.